-An Overview of the Notre Dame Physics Graduate Program
+An Overview of the Notre Dame Physics and Astronomy Graduate Program

-Our graduate students are an indispensable part of ND Physics, contributing to and energizing research in experimental and theoretical physics from a wide range of areas.
-During a typical year, approximately 100 graduate students collaborate with the 60 faculty members, and ~20 post-doctoral researchers who comprise the department.
+Our graduate students are an indispensable part of ND Physics and Astronomy, contributing to and energizing research in experimental and theoretical physics from a wide range of areas.
+During a typical year, approximately 100 graduate students collaborate with the 60 faculty members, and ~20 postdoctoral researchers who comprise the department.

 All admitted students receive full tuition support and a stipend.
 Beginning doctoral students typically work as teaching assistants (about 15 hours per week) during the academic year.
 During the summer most students hold research assistantships.
 The majority of advanced students work as research assistants funded by external research grants.
 Applicants with strong academic records are automatically considered for fellowships.

-The APS cites the Notre Dame Department of Physics as a female-friendly physics department with over 40% female graduate students.
+The APS cites the Notre Dame Department of Physics as a female-friendly physics department with ~30% female graduate students.